akshay5995/powerbi-report-component/README.md

     // - scripts and data received from server, visuals are rendered on the browser
     // - flickering Power BI logo stops appearing but report is not fully ready to be consumed

-    this.report = report; // get the object from callback and store it.(optional)
+    this.report = report; // get the report object from callback and store it.(optional)
   }

   handleReportRender = (report) => {